 There are lots of export options, and while there aren’t presets for specific devices (something that’s handy if you’re making movies for mobile) it’s easy to fine tune settings and codecs.

-Much more than just rendering – Blender is also a capable video editor
+Much more than just rendering – Blender is also a capable free tool

-There’s a good selection of file formats too, with AVI, MPEG and QuickTime as well as the various 3D file formats.
+There’s a good selection of file formats, with AVI, MPEG and QuickTime as well as the various 3D file formats.
 The interface can be as simple or as complex as you like, and because the app is in constant development it’s constantly getting better and better.

 Blender might be overkill for basic home movies, but if you’re keen to learn new things it’s a fantastic tool for doing so.